ashyneo/sql_marketing_campaign_analysis/README.md

 ---

 ### 5. Categorized Discount Range – Sorted by Avg.
 ROI & Conversions
 _**Insight:**_ Discounts in the **30%-39% range provide the best balance**, yielding the highest average conversions (511) and strong ROI.
-While the 40%-49% range edges out slightly on ROI, it sees fewer conversions, suggesting that too-high discounts don’t always boost performance.
+While the 40%-49% range edges out slightly on ROI, it sees fewer conversions, suggesting that "too high" discounts do not always boost performance.

  discount range | average ROI     | avg_conversions |